So what’s the deal?

 What should I bring with me?

-Take a look at the section called Packing.
-It’s intended as a guide, so please ask if there’s something specific you’ve got in mind.
+Take a look at our Packing Guide.
+It’s not intended to be a definitive list, so please ask if there’s something specific you’ve got in mind.

 What is there to do locally?

-Barragem de Santa Luzia – This large lake offers fabulous walking, swimming in summer plus canoes for hire, and a lively bar with wifi access.
-There’s a reasonably priced local restaurant close by which serves local specialities like chanfana, a rich goat stew.
+Barragem de Santa Luzia – This large lake offers fabulous walking and cycling, a fitness trail, swimming in summer plus canoes for hire, and a lively bar with wifi access.
+There’s a reasonably priced local restaurant/bar open all year, also with wifi, which serves local specialities like chanfana at a very reasonable price.
+Pay showers are available all year.
 A walk all the way round the lake should take around 6 hours or you can just wander more locally.

-Walking – The whole area is great for walking with many peaceful tracks and little villages to explore.
+Walking and cycling – The whole area is great, with many peaceful tracks and little villages to explore.
 If you’re up for some more serious hiking it’s worth it for spectacular views.
 We’re within sight of the Torre, the highest mountain in continental Portugal and part of the Serra da Estrela mountain range.
+There are a number of suggested cycle routes which start at the Barragem de Santa Luzia, which also boasts a BTT centre.

 Local markets and shopping – There’s a weekly market in Fundão each Monday and a fortnightly one on Thursdays in Pampilhosa da Serra.
 Pampilhosa da Serra is a small town with a post office, theatre, library, plenty of local restaurants and bars and all your basic shops.
 Fundao is larger.
-Both are accessible by bus.
+Both are accessible by bus for a day out.

-We realise it’s quite a distance to travel to local supermarkets etc for snacks and ‘extras’ so our eldest son runs a ‘tuck shop’ for the benefit of our volunteers where he sells a range of drinks, snacks and essentials.
-This is an educational maths project for him and he’s learning fast!
+We realise it’s quite a distance to travel to local supermarkets etc for snacks and ‘extras’ so our children run a ‘tuck shop’ for the benefit of our volunteers where they sell a range of drinks, snacks and essentials.
+This is an educational maths project for them and they are learning fast!

 Can you cater for special diets?
 What’s the food like?
 Who cooks it?

-We do eat meat, but most meals are vegetarian as we consider meat to be a treat.
+We serve primarily vegetarian meals, including our own eggs and dairy.
 We use as many home produced ingredients as possible, so you’ll be eating the profits of your work!
+Where we buy food in, we try to consider seasonality and food miles.

-Please have the courtesy to let us know if you have special dietary requirements and we’ll do our best to accommodate.
-Vegetarian and vegan are no problem, but please still let us know.
-Generally we will ask you to provide any foods which we would not normally buy for the family.
+We do not have the time nor budget to cater for special diets, but if this is likely to affect you then you are welcome to take the part of each day’s meal which you are comfortable with and supplement it with your own extras.
+You will need to provide any foods which we would not normally purchase ourselves.
 The key is in communication!
 Please don’t arrive with a list of things you must have and expect us to have them in the cupboard.

 Is there internet access?

-We currently don’t have internet access for volunteers at the farm, although we are hoping to soon.
-If you have your own laptop you will be able to use the wifi provided by the local council which is open office hours in Unhais o Velho or 24 hours in Pampilhosa da Serra.
-If you don’t, there are a couple of internet enabled computers in São Jorge de Beira Post Office or larger facilites in Pampilhosa da Serra and Fundão libraries.
+We currently don’t have internet access for visitors to the farm, although we are hoping to soon.
+If you have your own device you will be able to use the wifi provided by the local council which is open office hours in Unhais o Velho or 24 hours in Pampilhosa da Serra.
+There is also a bar / restaurant with wifi in Portela da Unhais and another in Casal da Lapa.
+If you don’t bring a computer, there are a couple of internet enabled computers in São Jorge de Beira Post Office or larger facilities in Pampilhosa da Serra and Fundão libraries.

 How about telephones?

-There is only one mobile network which works in the area, which is Optimus.
+There is only one mobile network which works in the area, which is NOS.
 The signal isn’t great at the farm but if your phone has roaming it should pick this up (and will probably work better than ours!).
-If you want to buy a Portuguese SIM card on your journey down here please choose Optimus as others will be useless!
-There is a package on Optimus called TAG which allows you free calls and texts with other TAG users (pretty much everyone in our area, including us) which might be worth considering if you intend to stay with us for a while.

 Can I bring my children?